Antonio Stancati

 - My father was an acquaintance of Steve Wozniak; I grew up around old Apple hardware and read the relevant literature early, which probably explains everything I'm interested in now

-- Won the Accenture Switzerland entrepreneurship competition
+- Won the Accenture Switzerland hackathon

 - Building GMMU, a holding structure for what comes next